diku-dk/futhark-pldi17/README.md

 [documentation](https://futhark.readthedocs.io/en/latest/).
 This
-repository contains infrastructure, hacks, and tools for orchestrating the execution of Futhark implementations of various benchmarks, as well as running the originals and computing and visualising relative speedups.
+repository contains infrastructure, hacks, and tools for orchestrating the execution of Futhark implementations of various benchmarks, as well as running the originals implementations and computing and visualising relative speedups.
 The repository does not itself contain the Futhark compiler or any benchmarks.
-Some of these will be downloaded automatically, but others must be installed manually (see below).
-The intent is to make it clear how we have modified the reference implementations.
+Some of these will be downloaded automatically, but others must be installed manually (as described below).
+The intent is to make it clear how we modify the reference implementations.
 In practice, we only modify Rodinia, via the file `rodinia_3.1-some-instrumentation.patch`.

 This infrastructure depends not only on the Futhark compiler itself, but also on four third-party benchmark suites (Rodinia, Parboil, FinPar, and Accelerate), the GPU setup on the host system, and some Python libraries for automatic plot generation.
-In an attempt to alleviate the situation, we have put effort into documenting the dependencies and creating workarounds for disabling parts of the infrastructure.
+To manage this, we have put effort into documenting the dependencies and creating workarounds for disabling parts of the infrastructure.
+Even if you are unable to install all of the reference benchmarks, you should still be able to get partial results.
+The Rodinia and FinPar benchmark suites are generally the easiest to run, as they are downloaded automatically by our scripts.

 Please read this document carefully or you are likely to have a bad time.
 This infrastructure works only on Linux, and some Linux knowhow is likely necessary to follow these instructions.
+The Linux system must have a GPU, and a working OpenCL setup (see specific requirements below).

 The main interface to the infrastructure is `make`.
 The makefile contains various targets for running sub-parts of the infrastructure,